 Just like the previous model that we recommended, this one isn’t the fastest on the block, but it gets the job done and is very reliable.
 It’s also tiny and light, making it extremely portable.

 Durable, reliable and of a decent size for the amount of storage it offers, the WD My Passport 4TB is a great option if you’re looking for value for your money.
-And with over 3,500 ratings on Amazon and a score of 4.4 out of 5, you know this is a highly appreciated product, not just by myself.
+And with over 33,000 ratings on Amazon and a score of 4.7 out of 5, you know this is a highly appreciated product, not just by the editorial staff here!

 Toshiba Canvio Basics

-Speaking of ratings for a product, this one is definitely a king.
-With over 8,500 reviews and an average rating of 4.5 stars, it’s clearly as good as it gets.
+Speaking of ratings for a product, this one is definitely up there.
+With over 32,000 reviews and an average rating of 4.7 stars, it’s clearly as good as it gets.
 And selling at a low price, too!

 There isn’t much of a difference between the first three products that we’re recommending.
 It’s mostly your choice based on the brand and personal preferences.